-Her journey to the top of the Tory party and her Brexiteer support is a far cry from her beginnings.
+Her journey to the top of the Tory party and her support for Brexit is a far cry from her beginnings.

 Her family moved to Paisley, near Glasgow, when she was four.